roblaing/swipl-webapp-howto/README.md

 Long story short, [closures](https://simple.wikipedia.org/wiki/Closure_(computer_science)) are predicates some of whose arguments magically vanish when they are used as arguments in other predicates, but through some conjuring trick, reappear where the given predicate is declared.

 Whatever predicate you put as http_handler's second (ie :Closure) argument in turn has a hidden final argument &mdash; conventionally called *Request* &mdash; which gets passed to your handler as its final argument.
-In the static files examples in the next section which use a library predicate, http_reply_from_files, we can ignore *Request*, but it plays a leading role in subsequent examples when we write or own handlers.
+In the static files examples in the next section which use a library predicate, http_reply_from_files, we can ignore *Request*, but it plays a leading role in subsequent examples when we write our own handlers.

 Closures will reappear in Unit 3 when I use maplist to iterate through a list returned from a database.
 Because predicates such as [maplist(:Goal, ?List1, ?List2)](http://www.swi-prolog.org/pldoc/doc_for?object=maplist/3) and [call(:Goal)](http://www.swi-prolog.org/pldoc/doc_for?object=call/1) assume the *vanished* argument will be at the end &mdash; and in the case of maplist will be preceeded by other missing arguments which will be used to fill in values read by iterating over one or more input lists &mdash; the order of arguments in Prolog predicates is not arbitrary.
 Personally, the only way I got to grasp this was through practice.